 Pembina Valley Area

-Since 1992, the Pembina Valley Snow Kickers have been dedicated to promoting and developing snowmobiling trails in the South-Central and Pembina Valley region of Manitoba.
-That goal continues to be upheld today with beautiful trails that run through more than 15 communities - including Notre Dame de Lourdes, St. Leon, Clearwater, Morden and more.
+Since 1992, the Pembina Valley Snow Kickers have been dedicated to promoting and developing snowmobiling trails in the Central and Pembina Valley regions of Manitoba.
+That goal continues to be upheld today with beautiful trails that run through more than 15 communities, including Notre Dame de Lourdes, St. Leon, Clearwater, Morden and more.